 To qualify for a lender's best deals, you will need a strong application and a sizeable deposit.

 You can get a quick estimate of how likely your application is to succeed by using Unbiased’s mortgage checklist tool.

 This is a simple and free way to check how ready you are, and as it doesn't run a credit check, it won't affect your credit file.

 Comparing different types of mortgage deal

-This is why many buyers try to limit their risk through their particular mortgage deal.
-Timing is also very important – for example, there are times when a tracker mortgage is a better choice than a fixed-rate, and vice versa.
+This is why many buyers try to limit their risk through their mortgage deal.
+Timing is also vital as there are times when a tracker mortgage is a better choice than a fixed-rate one, and vice versa.

-Suitable for: First-time buyers, more cautious people
+Suitable for: First-time buyers and more cautious people.

-Once your fixed-rate deal ends, the interest you pay will switch to the lender’s SVR, which is typically higher and also far less predictable.
+Once your fixed-rate deal ends, the interest you pay will switch to the lender’s SVR, which is typically higher and far less predictable.
 At this point, you may decide to try and remortgage to get a new deal.